nulljcd/raycaster/README.md

 # raycaster
 A simple low-level raycaster engine made like the originals.
-It uses SDL3 for input and displaying the screen, and SDL3_image for loading images.
+It uses SDL3 for input and displaying the screen, and it uses SDL3_image for loading images.
 ### How to play (Linux and MacOS)
 build
 ```